danielfone/guess-who/README.md

 ## Guess Who

   * Just like the board game, try to guess the correct "person" by asking yes or no questions.
-  * You can fetch and solve puzzles in parallel
+  * You can fetch and solve boards in parallel
-  * Unsolved puzzles cost points
+  * Unsolved boards cost points
-  * Solved puzzles are scored according to how many questions/guesses they took
+  * Solved boards are scored according to how many questions/guesses they took

 ## API

-Get a new puzzle for your team. `size` can be ommitted, the default is 24 people.
+Get a new board for your team. `size` can be ommitted, the default is 24 people.
 To keep things scalable people have `id`s instead of names.

-    GET /puzzles/[teamname]/new?size=3
+    GET /boards/[teamname]/new?size=3
     {
       "id": "867c3260-5257-4a8a-b550-be4f49d38a71",
       "size": 3,